cda-tum/mqt-qecc/README.md

 is to download and build locally and then use the environment variable `LD_LIBRARY_PATH` to specify the location of flint (e.g. `export LD_LIBRARY_PATH=/usr/local/lib` on UNIX).

-`parallel`[parallel](https://www.gnu.org/software/parallel/man.html) is used for parallel execution of independant simulation runs.
-It is pre-installed on Linux devices.
 ### Configure, Build, and Install

 To start off, clone this repository using